stereum-dev/ethereum-node/README.md

 This repository contains the code and scripts for Stereum 2.0 (tba)

-🍄 Stereum is a tool to manage the process of setting up & maintaining an Ethereum node for you with a heavy focus on self sovereignty, privacy and flexibility.
-Stereum is actively developed by the RockLogic GmbH, who first started to develop on its predecessor in 2019.
+🍄 Stereum manages the process of setting up & maintaining an Ethereum node for you with a focus on self sovereignty, privacy and flexibility.

 🍄 Stereum 2.0 aims to be the most flexible way to leverage your Ethereum node for staking, data science, development or your own personal use case.
 We hope to explore every hermit’s dream with you!